stantaov/Data-Engineering/Data Modeling with Postgres/README.md

 <h1>Project - Data Modeling with Postgres "Sparkify"</h1>

-The project was offered as part of Udacity's Data Engineering Nanodegree program.
+This project was offered as part of Udacity's Data Engineering Nanodegree program.

 <h2>Introduction</h2>